 Most of the buildings are of plasticard embossed stone or brick on a balsa-wood or foam board core.
 They include the original stone buildings and perimeter wall constructed by the dock company.
 The accessories are either scratch-built or come from a range of proprietary sources.
 The ‘dirty British coaster’ in the dock is scratch built and is an amalgam of ideas from the book ‘Steam coasters’ by Waine & Fenton.
 The locomotives are mostly kit built with their chassis modified to incorporate compensation, this improves both running and electrical pick-up.
 Their small size has required ingenuity to fit motors and drives in such a way that they are not obtrusive.
 The other rolling stock is mostly kit built and is biased towards the specialist dock traffic.
 All vehicles are fitted with Alex Jackson couplings to permit ‘hands-off’ shunting using strategically placed electro-magnets.

 ADMRC is delighted to be able to keep this lovely layout on the exhibition circuit.
 If you are interested in having it at your exhibition, please contact the club.
-Some basic information for exhibition organisers:
+We have a PDF of exhibition information, and the basic layout parameters are:

 |Size||2.5 x 0.5 m|